NEONS-DESIGN/NEONS-DESIGN/README.md

 👋 Hi, I’m @NEONS-DESIGN

-I am new to both Github and programming, so there may be flaws, but I would appreciate a warm welcome.
-I plan to create and post hobbies and those of my people.
+I might have some shortcomings as both a beginner in using Github and in programming, so I would appreciate it if you could kindly watch over with a warm eye.
+I plan to create and post about hobbies and family members.
+Thank you in advance for your support.
-Best regards.

 Translation By: DeepL